vikas-bandaru/exciting-java/docs/resources/exercises/session_time/week0/day06.md

 </details>

 ## Session 1

+1. Repeat yesterday's class work and homework exercises to understand the following concepts:
+   - Method
+   - Parameter
+   - Type
+   - Method header
+   - Method signature
+   - Parenthesis - curve brackets - ()
+   - int - integers
+   - String - values stored in between a pair of ""
+   - properties of an object
+   - inspect window
+   - State

+   Refer to the Objects & Classes presentation shared in your Classroom to revise the concepts discussed in the session.
+2. Create an object of `Circle`.
+Inspect the object.
+Note down the properties of the object.
+Then try all methods on the objects.
+While trying the methods, take note of which methods of an object is affecting which properties.

+## Session 2
 *Repeat the Work from Home Challenge from yesterday and finish one of your chosen challenge diagrams as fast as you can.*

 1. Select *Show Terminal* from the *View* menu.
 This shows another window that BlueJ uses for text output.
 Then select *Record method calls* from the terminal’s *Options* menu.
 This function will cause all our method calls (in their textual form) to be written to the terminal.
 Now create a few objects, call some of their methods, and observe the output in the terminal window.